Discover Unique Ways To Secure Seller Leads In Real Estate

 Services such as Zillow offer what’s called “Lead Impression,” which places an agent’s contact information next to one of their listings.
 The more you pay, the more times your information appears next to listings.
 There will be other agents alongside you on these listings, but it’s slightly different than the services above: this is designed to give the customer a choice, meaning that the person who ultimately chooses you, did so over others.
 This is more likely to be a successful lead.

 Sites like Facebook, Instagram and Twitter can be excellent sources for some of the best real estate leads if utilized correctly.
-There are many ways to use Facebook for real estate seller leads, the two most effective being listings posted on your page and Facebook advertising.
+There are many ways to use social media for real estate to generate seller leads, the two most effective being listings posted on your page and Facebook advertising.
 Posting a listing is simple (and free): You can simply link to your MLS listing, add a photo with a catchy description, and post it to your wall for others to see.
 The other method is to pay for advertising, which is its own blog post.
 Here’s a link to Facebook’s advertising page for more information.

 Twitter is another social media resource for real estate leads, albeit a little bit less effective.
 Twitter allows you to link to listings, reach out to past and potential customers, and make real-life connections that often translate to sales.

 Many agents have their own web presence but aren’t making the most of it.
 One of the easiest ways to capitalize on a website or listing lead is to put lead capture forms throughout your site, asking potential sellers (and buyers) to leave their contact information.
 Websites not only let people know who you are but also what you specialize in and the area you focus on.

 In addition to creating your web presence, there are ways to market your site even further.
 One way of doing this is a Pay-Per-Click (PPC) campaign, in which you pay for services/partners to drive traffic to your site/lead capture form.